-12. Touvelle State Park & Denman Wildlife Area 🔼 🕼
+12. TouVelle State Park & Denman Wildlife Area 🛧 👬 🐛

 From I-5 take Exit 33 and drive east on E. Pine St. to the intersection with Table Rock Rd.
-Turn left and continue 4.5 mi. to Touvelle State Park.
-The main entrance in on your right.
+Turn left and continue 4.5 mi. to TouVelle State Park.
+The main entrance is on your right.
 There is an entry fee.
+TouVelle State Park has a paved trail along the river that is wheelchair accessible.
+The paths at Denman are unpaved and may not be wheelchair accessible.